bparanj/crystal/electronics/book/basics/applied-electronics.md

-Electronics technology is integral to many aspects of modern life, impacting a wide range of fields.
-Here are some of the most important areas where electronics technology is applied:

 ### 1. **Consumer Electronics**
 - **Devices**: Smartphones, tablets, laptops, and smartwatches.
 - **Applications**: Communication, entertainment, productivity, and personal health monitoring.